cometicon/cometicon.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal website !
+Welcome to my personal website!

 I recently graduated with a Doctorate in Computer Science from Université Grenoble Alpes (UGA).
 I'm specialized in computer vision and computer graphics applied in medical imaging.

-# PhD project
+# My Ph.D project
 My research aimed to improve the analysis of spinal deformities through external static and dynamic assessments.
 For this purpose, we employed deep-learning techniques and created subject-specific kinematic models that correlate the internal and external specificities of the patients collected through X-rays, 3D surface scans and motion capture.
 You can find more details about my work on the page [PhD](/phd/).